emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

    state_file_path = siem_sophos.json
 ```

-The Energy Logserver can make automatic configuration changes via the API in Sophos E-mail Appliance, such as: adding a domain to the blocked domain list.
+The ITRS Log Analytics can make automatic configuration changes via the API in Sophos E-mail Appliance, such as: adding a domain to the blocked domain list.
 This is done by using the `command` alert method and entering the correct API request in the `Path to script/command` field.

 ![](/media/media/image241.png)

 ## FreeRadius
-The Energy Logserver accepts data from the FreeRadius system using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the FreeRadius system using the SYSLOG protocol.
 The FreeRadius configuration procedure is as follows:  [https://wiki.freeradius.org/config/Logging](https://wiki.freeradius.org/config/Logging)

 To identify events from a specific source, add the following condition to the Logstash configuration file: